Space-Travelers/.github/profile/README.md

 This is the Space Travelers Organization.

-We are currently developing an educational game as part of ESPOL Community Service project for middleschoolers.
+We are currently developing an educational game as part of ESPOL Community Service project for Sagrada Familia de Nazareth School.

 This project was originally part of a solution we developed for NASA Space Apps Challenge Hackathon.